 My promise to make “sexual orientation” an issue that hit closer to home for political decision makers caught the attention of the press.
 My email was front page news.
 My inbox overflowed with hate.

 The hate contained a personal animus that I hadn’t really felt up to that point, though I knew it was building because of the League’s refusal to compromise.
 I was being frozen in place and targeted relentlessly by the League’s political opponents.
 I apologized.

 The board of the Christian Civic League and I agreed to a paid leave of two weeks.

 On the day I returned to my duties as Executive Director of the League the Kennebec Journal put Betsy Sweet on the front page.
 She and her lesbian partner, Dale McCormick, were Maine’s most well known “gay” activists.
-Sweet is now a candidate for Governor.
+Sweet ran for Governor in 2018.

 It was at this point in my ministry that God sent a helper.

 He sent Fritz Spencer who contacted the League and offered to volunteer to write for us.
 His writing so impressed me that I accepted his generous offer.

 I’ve decided to begin this latest iteration of my website with a series of linked articles presenting a portion of the history of the League’s defense of marriage written by Fritz.